Xeronaus/Xeronaus/README.md

 ## Hello There 👋
 I'm Xeronaus Finezero, and that's not my real name 👀

+You can talk with me via Discord!
+My username is: xeronaus_finezero

 ## About Me 🧻
 I'm a guy from Indonesia 🇮🇩 and I have few 'real' friends 😐